 Cobalt and WellPoint have entered into the merger agreement because they believe that the merger will be beneficial to the combined companies.
 Achieving the anticipated benefits of the merger will depend in part upon whether the two companies integrate their businesses in an efficient and effective manner.
 In particular, the successful combination of Cobalt and WellPoint will depend on the integration of their respective operating and information systems.
 WellPoint and Cobalt may not accomplish this integration process smoothly or successfully.
 The necessity of coordinating geographically separated organizations and addressing possible differences in corporate cultures and management philosophies may increase the difficulties of integration.
 The integration of certain operations following the merger will require the dedication of significant management resources, which may temporarily distract management's attention from the day-to-day business of the combined companies.
+Employee uncertainty and lack of focus during the integration process may also disrupt the business of the combined companies.
 WellPoint is currently in the process of integrating other recently acquired businesses, which may cause further management distraction.
 If management is unable to successfully integrate the operations of the two companies, this could have a material adverse effect on the business, results of operations and financial condition of WellPoint.